What is a hiatal hernia?

 What causes hiatal hernia?

 The cause of a hiatal hernia is unknown, but possible triggers include the following:

 Treatment for hiatal hernia:

-Specific treatment for hiatal hernia will be determined by your physician based on:
+Specific treatment for hiatal hernia will be determined by your doctor based on:

 Although hiatal hernias usually do not require treatment, treatment may be necessary if the hernia is:

-- in danger of becoming strangulated (twisted in a way that cuts off blood supply).
+- In danger of becoming strangulated (twisted in a way that cuts off blood supply to the stomach).

-Medication may be prescribed by a physician to neutralize stomach acid, decrease acid production, or strengthen the lower esophageal sphincter.
+Medication may be prescribed by a doctor to neutralize stomach acid, decrease acid production, or strengthen the lower esophageal sphincter.
 The esophageal sphincter is the muscle that prevents stomach acid from coming up into the esophagus.
 Surgery may also be needed in these cases to reduce the size of the hernia, or to prevent strangulation by closing the opening in the diaphragm.